VitrolabsInc/.github/profile/README.md

 # VitroLabs Inc

-This repository contains information about VitroLabs Inc, a company dedicated to producing real leather in a more humane and sustainable way through laboratory cultivation.
+This page contains information about VitroLabs Inc, a company dedicated to producing real leather in a more humane and sustainable way through laboratory cultivation.
 By leveraging science and nature responsibly, VitroLabs aims to create authentic materials without compromise.

 ## Table of Contents
 - [Mission](#mission)